CMPSC310-AlleghenyCollege-Fall2021/lab01/README.md

 ### Set Up

 Arduino programs are written in the Arduino Integrated Development Environment (IDE).
 In ALIC, Arduino IDE is already installed on the machines.
-If you would like to use your own laptop, you can obtain the necessary software from <https://www.arduino.cc/en/Main/Software>.
-You also have an option of developing and testing your program on Arduino Wed Editor https: //create.arduino.cc/editor.
+If you would like to use your own laptop, you can obtain the necessary software from [Arduino website](https://www.arduino.cc/en/Main/Software).
+You also have an option of developing and testing your program on [Arduino Wed Editor](https://create.arduino.cc/editor).

 ### Arduino Programming